 Over the years, the podcast has evolved from a once-per-week show to one that delivers multiple episodes per game week with full in-depth game previews.
 Additionally, the team has grown into a staff comprised of both podcast hosts and writers, which has made Da Bears Brothers the place to get top-notch content created by fans.

 About the hosts

-Will is a senior at Indiana University and will graduate with a major in sports journalism in 2017.
-He grew up going to games at Soldier Field and to countless training camp practices in nearby Bourbonnais, which fueled his passion towards hosting a postgame show.
+Will is a 2017 Indiana University graduate who majored in sports journalism with a minor in sports marketing and management.
+He grew up going to games at Soldier Field and to countless training camp practices in nearby Bourbonnais, which fueled his passion towards founding Da Bears Brothers.

-Nick is the newest full-time member of Da Bears Brothers.
-He is a senior at the University of Iowa and is majoring in journalism and mass communication and sports studies, with aspirations to become a sports journalist.
-He also is the host of a radio show, THE NFL Rundown, which takes place at one every Tuesday on 89.7 fm.
+Nick is a 2017 University of Iowa graduate who majored in journalism.
+He also is the host of a radio show, THE NFL Rundown, which takes place at one every Tuesday on 89.7 FM.

 He started watching the Bears because of his uncle, who took him to his first Bears game against the Saints in 2007.
-The Bears won (of course) and ever since that day he became a die-hard Bears fan.
-Even though he has been a die-hard for less than a decade, Nick is all about Da Monsters of the Midway and that is evident by the enthusiasm he brings to show.
+The Bears won (of course) and ever since that day he’s been a die-hard Bears fan.
+Even though he has been a fan a decade, Nick is all about Da Monsters of the Midway and that is evident by the enthusiasm he brings to show.

 Just like Brandon, his favorite Bears moment was when Devin Hester returned the opening kickoff of the Super Bowl for a touchdown.
 It was a surreal moment and one he will (like many of us) will never forget.